Skip to content

 This post breaks down what actually makes a good scalping indicator, what features you need on lower timeframes, and why most "scalping indicators" are just swing trading tools with faster settings.

-Why Most Indicators Fail on Lower Timeframes
+Why Do Most Indicators Fail on Lower Timeframes?

 Before we talk about what works, let's talk about why most indicators don't.